NTIG-Uppsala/trayls/android-studio.md

 ### Emulator

-In the right corner of the screen, you can see a build tool.
-Click on this and you can choose a emulator SDK, emulator phone.

-Emulator SDK API 23
+You will see left of the play button a "Add configuration".
+That is the emulator.
+By clicking on "Add configuration/AWD manager" you can make a viritual device.
+We are using Pixel 4, API 23.
+Later verision might work.
+You will have to download the SKD.